 The CSA Centre’s new Signs and Indicators Template helps professionals to gather the wider signs and indicators of sexual abuse and build a picture of their concerns.

 Signs and Indicators: A template for identifying and responding to concerns of child sexual abuse

 Research indicates that just one in three children who had been sexually abused by an adult told anyone.
-For those abused by another child this was even less, with just five out of six speaking to anyone.
+For those abused by another child this was even less, with five out of six not speaking to anyone.